boobo94/boobo94.github.io/_posts/2021/01/2021-01-11-mongoose-error-path.md

 layout: post
 title: this.$__path is not a function mongoose error
 categories: tips
-summary: Fix mongoose error this.$__path is not a function
+summary: Fix mongoose error this.$__path is not a function.
+If you face the same issue I suggest you to update to the lastest version.
 tags:
 - mongoose
 - nodejs